Identification of taxon through classification with partial reject options: Model selection using cross-validation

 \subsection{Cross-validation for our type of models}

 The idea of $\kappa$-fold cross-validation is well established, and used for a very wide range of model families, see e.g. \citet[p.~256]{wood2017generalized}.
-Choosing $\kappa = n_i$ for category $i$ corresponds to the basic form of cross-validation.
-This procedure is however computationally expensive, since one has to fit as many models ($=\sum_{i=1}^N n_i$) as there are observations.
-Since the method under study is already computationally intensive, in particular under widespread obfuscation, large $q$ and large data sets, we recommend using $\kappa$-fold cross-validation with $\kappa$ a bit smaller.
-In an interesting paper by \citet{kohavi1995study} examines cross-validation in general when choosing between classifiers.
-The author of this paper concludes that $\kappa < n_i$ is generally preferred when picking the best classifier using cross-validation.
+Choosing $\kappa = n_i$ for category $i$ corresponds to the basic form of cross-validation \citep{cover1969learning, stone1974cross}.
+This procedure is however computationally expensive, because one has to fit as many models ($=\sum_{i=1}^N n_i$) as there are observations.
+Since the method under study is already computationally intensive, in particular under widespread obfuscation, large $q$ and large data sets, we recommend using $\kappa$-fold cross-validation with $\kappa$ a bit smaller, i.e. a non-exhaustive cross-validation.
+In an interesting paper \citet{kohavi1995study} examines cross-validation in general when choosing between classifiers.
+Kohavi concludes that $\kappa < n_i$ is generally preferred when picking the best classifier using cross-validation.